Loading

 • Any other information considered relevant by the owners/parties

-For the most part, we do not need to see the business premises if detailed information is provided to our office of the business operations, or if the business is not reliant on its location.
-For valuation purposes, our interest is in the key details of the lease, and/or if the property is owned by a related party, then we request a commercial rent appraisal or property valuation to be prepared by an independent property valuer.
+For valuation purposes, we are interested in the key details of the lease, and/or if the property is owned by a related party.
+In such cases, we will request a commercial rent appraisal or property valuation to be prepared by an independent property valuer.
 We are not property valuers.

 Forensic Accounting